Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the guide to Botswana.

-Big herds of desert-adapted antelope, such as springbok and oryx, can be seen walking along the dunes.
-Predators are easy to spot on the plains.
-The Kalahari black-maned lions are particularly stunning, and cheetah thrive in this open country.
-Lucky visitors might even come across brown hyenas or a solitary honey badger.
+Desert-adapted antelope, such as springbok and oryx, can be seen grazing on the grasslands in the pans, valleys and low hills.
+Predators are sometimes spotted on the plains.
+The black-maned Kalahari lions are particular highlights, and cheetah thrive in this open country.
+Lucky visitors might even come across gregarious family groups of bat-eared foxes, charismatic honey badgers, or brown hyenas (mostly active at night).

 Weather & Climate

-The desert climate of the Central Kalahari is at its most testing in the Dry season (April to October), with average daytime temperatures peaking at 33°C/91°F. The only exception is early in the morning, when you’ll need to rug up against the chill if you’re doing a game drive.
-The Wet season (November to March) cools things down with its intermittent showers.
+The desert climate of the Central Kalahari is at its most testing in the Dry season (April to October), with average daytime temperatures peaking at 34°C/93°F. The exception is early in the morning when you’ll need to rug up against the chill if you’re doing a game drive.
+The Wet season (November to March) cools things down with its occasional showers.

-For prime wildlife viewing and fewer crowds, you should avoid the driest times of year and visit in the Wet season (November to March).
-Besides the low-season prices, this is also when animals make the most of the returning rain by gathering around the pans in Deception Valley.
-The trade-off is that some roads can turn into muddy bogs.
+For prime wildlife viewing and fewer crowds, you should avoid the driest times of year and visit in the wet months, from December to March.
+This is when animals make the most of the returning rain by gathering around the pans in Deception Valley and elsewhere.
+You will also enjoy low-season prices in some lodges.
+The trade-off is that some roads can be very muddy.

 Mark is a travel writer who grew up in Africa and has written over 700 titles for Condé Nast Traveller, Travel Africa, BBC Wildlife and others.